rahulchilukuri23/demo/readme.md

   make down     # stop the app container make clean    # clean target build + image
   ```
-* Do not test the REST endpoints yet
-* Open a sql client and connect to this db with the credentials laid out in docker compose file
-* run the schema.sql, load ev_staging table manually(gui) and point it to csv file, load-schema.sql from under src/main/resources/db directory

 # Test the application
 * run `make logs` in a separate terminal to see application logs